 Author with Core Components

 In Adobe Experience Manager, components are the structural elements that constitute the content of the pages being authored.
-This section covers the Core Components, which provide essential content types to create pages.

 The Core Components offer flexible and feature-rich authoring functionality.
 The We.Retail reference site illustrates how the core components can be used.